 These are the most common type of calcaneal fracture:

-- Lateral foot X-rays show breaks in the cortices, trabeculae or signs of compression (reduction in Böhler's angle).
+- Lateral foot X-rays show breaks in the cortices, trabeculae or signs of compression (reduction in Böhler's angle)[12, 13].
 Böhler's angle is the posterior angle formed by intersection of a line from the posterior to the middle facet and a line from the anterior to the middle facet; Böhler's angle is normally between 20° and 40°.
 Angles less than 20°, or more than 5° smaller than that of the uninjured side, indicate a fracture.

 - Open reduction and internal fixation is usually necessary.
+However, one study suggests that minimally invasive surgery reduces the risk of serious wound complications.

 Extra-articular calcaneal fractures